ess-dmsc/vmm-sdat/README.md

 # hdf5ToRoot
-Analysis software for file written by the GdGEM EFU
+Analysis software for HDF5 files written by the GdGEM EFU.
+From the HDF5 file, a root tree with the hits and clusters is created.